Top Social Media Marketing Challenges: Stories and Tips from 20+ Experts

 Tips to overcome this challenge:

-• Ask for training on how to handle legal issues – If this type of training is not part of your onboarding process, consider asking upper management to offer training on crises management and legal procedures.
+• Ask for training on how to handle legal issues—If this type of training is not part of your onboarding process, consider asking upper management to offer training on crisis management and legal procedures.
 Ideally, if your company has a legal team, ask them to advise you on legal situations and set up a response flowchart for you to follow whenever a crisis arises.

 Poor communication between departments

-If you were to ask anyone outside the social media world, “which of the following is a challenge associated with the use of social media marketing?” and give them a couple options, the one answer they would probably never go for is: poor communication between departments.
+If you were to ask anyone outside the social media world, “Which of the following is a challenge associated with the use of social media marketing?” and give them a couple of options, the one answer they would probably never go for is: poor communication between departments.

 That’s because not many people realize the impact poor communication has on a social media manager’s workflow and state of mind.
 Effective collaboration is crucial in any company, big or small.
 When departments fail to communicate properly, it leads to mishaps and misunderstandings.